open-pioneer/trails-build-tools/integration-tests/cli-tests/__snapshots/integration/README.md

 The ApiExtension support is implemented in the `@open-pioneer/runtime` package.

-Additionally, the package contains the `ExternalEventService`, which can be used to emit events to the host site from inside the open pioneer application.
+Additionally, the package contains the `ExternalEventService`, which can be used to emit events to the host site from inside the Open Pioneer Trails application.

 ## Quick start